abhas007/BeProductive/README.md

 # BeProductive

 To Use the Extension, follow these steps:
-* Download all the files present here.
+* Download all the files from here.
 * Extract them in a folder.
-* Open Extension Tab inside Chrome Browser.
+* Go to manage extensions in the settings of Chrome Browser.
 * Click on the "Load Unpacked Extension" at the top left.
 * Browse that folder in which you have extracted the files.
-* Hurray!
-You can now use the extension just by clicking the Extension icon present at the Right of the URL box.
+* You can now use the extension just by clicking the Extension icon present at the Right of the URL box.